$50 Off Any Repair

 The outdoor unit is what does all the magic in heating or cooling your Denver home.
 Depending upon the weather, the AC condenser coils can get clogged with dirt and debris, which can decrease your unit’s efficiency.

-You need to open up the side and top panels of the outdoor unit with a screwdriver or a nut driver.
-Carefully unscrew all panels and gently lift them out of their position.
 Here comes the most sensitive part.
-The condenser coils are extremely delicate, and any amount of pressure can easily damage them beyond any repairs.
+The condenser coils are extremely delicate, and even slight pressure can damage them beyond repair.
 Gently clean the condenser coils with a soft paintbrush, and in the process of doing so, do not bend the fins.
-If you do, use a fin comb to straighten them out once you are done with the cleaning.
+If you do, use a fin comb to straighten them once you are done cleaning.

 4. Clear Debris from the Condenser